33 Fairfield is located on the west side of Fairfield, between Commonwealth and Newbury, with 31 Fairfield to the north and 35 Fairfield to the south.

 In April of 1991, 33 Fairfield was acquired from William Goodwin by William M. Bulkeley and his wife, Debra (LaCava) Bulkeley.
 In April of 2016, they transferred the property to themselves as trustees of the Debra L. Buckeley Revocable Trust.

-33 Fairfield continued to be assessed as a single-family dwelling in 2020.
+33 Fairfield was assessed as a single-family dwelling in 2022.